resbazaz/organization/STEERING-COMMITTEE.md

 1. add their name to this document (use the pencil icon at the top-right of this pane)
 2. submit a pull request

-Beginning Wednesday, May 17 at 5:00pm PST, **TWO** currently-sitting task force members must approve the pull request before the member can be added.
+Beginning Friday, May 19 at 5:00pm PST, **TWO** currently-sitting task force members must approve the pull request before the member can be added.
 The second approving member should:

 1. Merge the pull request
 2. Add the new member to the [Governance Task Force team](https://github.com/orgs/resbazaz/teams/governance-task-force)